simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 Arrays can store multiple values in different positions and track a contiguous block of memory.
 To access value in a specific position you can use each index starting from `0` up to `n-1`.

-Arrays of characters are named _string_, and since they are very common, there is a simpler way to initialize them:
+Arrays of characters are named _strings_, and—since they are very common—there is a simpler way to initialize them:

 ```c
   char phrase[] = "Hello World";